 - The Biden administration has said it will work to reduce the amounts of methane released into the atmosphere by oil and gas companies, but limited federal oversight of these companies remains a major problem.
 Regulators don’t know for sure how much gas is being flared and vented by the companies, only that it far exceeds the amounts being reported by the 13 states that are the worst offenders.

 Swamp Rabbit shushed me.
-“You’re givin’ me a headache with all that noise.
+“Them monster companies don’t answer to nobody.
 Besides, Trump’s buddy Putin is trying to start World War III.
 Maybe we won’t have to worry about global warming.”

 “Good point,” I said.
 “I feel happier already.”